 On November 2, 2016, the District issued \$4,225,000 of General Obligation Limited Tax Bonds, Series 2016A ("Series 2016A Bonds"), and \$674,000 of Subordinate General Obligation Limited Tax Bonds, Series 2016B ("Series 2016B Bonds"), for the purpose of funding and reimbursing a portion of the costs of certain Public Improvements and paying the cost of issuance of the Bonds, and, with respect to the Series 2016A Bonds only, funding the Senior Reserve Fund and funding a portion of interest to accrue on the Series 2016A Bonds.
-The Series 2016A Bonds bear interest at the rate of 5.125%, payable semiannually on each June 1 and December 1, commencing on December 1, 2016.
-The Series 2016B Bonds bear interest at the rate of 7.5%, payable annually on December 15, commencing on December 15, 2016, to the extent that Pledged Revenue is available.
-The Series 2016A Bonds are subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000, in any order of maturity and in whole or partial maturities, commencing on December 1, 2021, upon payment of par, accrued interest, and a redemption premium that ranges between 0% and 3%.
+The Series 2016A Bonds bore interest at the rate of 5.125%, payable semiannually on each June 1 and December 1, commencing on December 1, 2016.
+The Series 2016B Bonds bore interest at the rate of 7.5%, payable annually on December 15, commencing on December 15, 2016, to the extent that Pledged Revenue is available.
+The Series 2016A Bonds were subject to a mandatory sinking fund redemption commencing on December 1, 2020 and were subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000, in any order of maturity and in whole or partial maturities, commencing on December 1, 2021, upon payment of par, accrued interest, and a redemption premium that ranges between 0% and 3%.

-The Series 2016A Bonds are secured by the Senior Required Mill Levy, the Capital Fees, if any, the portion of the Specific Ownership Tax which is collected as a result of the Senior Required Mill Levy, and any other legally available moneys as determined by the District.
-The Series 2016A Bonds are also secured by the Senior Reserve Fund and the Senior Surplus Fund.
-The Series 2016B Bonds are secured by the Subordinate Required Mill Levy, the Subordinate Capital Fee Revenue, if any, the portion of the Specific Ownership Tax which is collected as a result of the Subordinate Required Mill Levy, and any other legally available moneys as determined by the District.
+The Series 2016A Bonds were secured by the Senior Required Mill Levy, the Capital Fees, if any, the portion of the Specific Ownership Tax which was collected as a result of the Senior Required Mill Levy, and any other legally available moneys as determined by the District.
+The Series 2016A Bonds were also secured by the Senior Reserve Fund and the Senior Surplus Fund.
+The Series 2016B Bonds were secured by the Subordinate Required Mill Levy, the Subordinate Capital Fee Revenue, if any, the portion of the Specific Ownership Tax which is collected as a result of the Subordinate Required Mill Levy, and any other legally available moneys as determined by the District.